Weather system naming in Europe: Central group (FUB naming)

 This group includes Germany, Switzerland, Poland, Czechia, Austria, Hungary and Slovakia.
 It uses the naming scheme of the meteorology department of the Free University of Berlin (FUB).

 The FUB names all high and low pressure systems that affect Europe, though they do not assign names to any actual storms.
 A windstorm that is associated with one of these pressure systems will at times be recognized by the name assigned to the associated pressure system by the FUB.
 Named windstorms that have been recognized by a European meteorological agency are described in this article.

 The FUB's is the oldest naming system in Europe.
 It was developed by Karla Wege, a student at the Free University of Berlin's meteorological institute, who suggested that names should be assigned to all areas of low and high pressure that influenced the weather of Central Europe.
 The university subsequently started to name every area of high or low pressure within its weather forecasts, from a list of 260 male and 260 female names submitted by its students.
 The female names were assigned to areas of low pressure while male names were assigned to areas of high pressure.

 The names were subsequently exclusively used by Berlin's media until February 1990, after which the German media started to commonly use the names, however, they were not officially approved by the German Meteorological Service Deutscher Wetterdienst.
 The DWD subsequently banned the usage of the names by their offices during July 1991, after complaints had poured in about the naming system.
 However, the order was leaked to the German press agency, Deutsche Presse-Agentur, who ran it as its lead weather story.
 Germany's ZDF television channel subsequently ran a phone in poll on 17 July 1991 and claimed that 72% of the 40,000 responses favoured keeping the names.
 This made the DWD pause and think about the naming system and these days the DWD accept the naming system and request that it is maintained.

 During 1998 a debate started about whether it was discriminatory to name areas of high pressure with male names and the areas of low pressure with female names.
 The issue was subsequently resolved by alternating male and female names each year.

 In November 2002 the "Adopt-a-Vortex" scheme was started, which allowed members of the public or companies to buy naming rights for a letter chosen by the buyer, that are then assigned alphabetically to high and low pressure areas in Europe during each year.

 During 2021, the Meteorological Services of Germany, Austria, Switzerland, Poland, Czech Republic, Slovakia and Hungary started to use the names assigned to areas of low pressure by FU Berlin.

-Storms from the FUB are only included if they haven't already been named by another group, or if they are expected to cause damage equal to or greater than storms named by any of the other groups.